 · Make up your own story, it can be about anything you like and you can tell it through cave art pictures.

 · Stone Age recipes – Stone Age people could not pop to the shops for food.
 Everything they ate had to be caught or collected.
 Write your own recipe for a Stone Age dinner using the sort of ingredients that would be available to them.

 · You could design your own Stone, Bronze or Iron Age house.

 · Prehistoric Tools – Find out and write about tools that were used in each of the Ages (Stone, Bronze and Iron).
 You can also draw pictures to go with your writing.

 · Stone Age Jewellery – Stone Age people made bead necklaces, pendants and brooches.
 Make your own piece of jewellery which you can bring in.

 · Stonehenge Model – Find out about Stonehenge.
 Make a model or draw a landscape picture of Stonehenge and write some information to go with it.

 These activities can be carried out in a way that suits your child best.
 For example; you could make a fact book, a plan, a model or a drawing.

-Completed projects can be brought into school as soon as they are completed but by the latest Wednesday 13th December.
+Projects can be brought into school as soon as they are completed and by the latest Friday 11th December.